Euromoney Learning On-Demand

 - Political and Other Considerations

-Day Three Themes: Solar, Hydro, Geothermal and Hydrogen Based Power
+Day Eight Themes: Hydro, Geothermal and Hydrogen Based Power and Energy Storage; Batteries

 - Where are these facilities located?